Phragout/phragout/README.md

 ### Hi there, I'm Tyler or Phragout 👋

--  Expect some content. :)
+-  Owner of Vaulted Roleplay :)
 -  Currently taking CS50x to learn more about Computer Science.